 “They look like those in Pompeii,” I mentioned to Gloria, as I gazed at them.

 “There’s a difference,” she corrected me, “look at those vases over there, painted with a special brush.
-Also notice the illusion of perspective that the columns give and that make the space look larger.
+Also, notice the illusion of perspective that the columns give and that make space look larger.
 Oh, and those herons up high.
 The colours!
 Che raffinatezza!”

 We were alone with the guard, and he was following us with each step we took and observing the murals with us, listening carefully to all of Gloria’s enthusiastic observations as it was his first day on the job.
 It was completely understandable that the tourists hadn’t read the "Messaggero", and the Romans would come once they’d organized everything with their various cultural organizations, but that would still take a few more days.
 We were lucky.